ACM40960/project-NingZhang22/README.md

 - EstimatingPI: Estimate PI and error bars (for Monte Carlo methods) using eight methods, and plot the estimating results.
 - ComparingDiff: Compare the difference between estimated and actual PI for eight methods, and plot for the differences.
 - ComparingTime: Choose the best three methods from the two previous steps, plot for the time consumptions.
+- ComparingDimension: Compare the accuracies and time consumptions between the methods of 2D circle and 3D sphere (comparison between QuarterCircle and EighthSphere).

 # 2. Main Results